 Who was the Virgin Mary and why is she so important?

 The Virgin Mary was the mother of Jesus Christ.
-In the Bible, it describes the angel Gabriel appearing to Mary, who was a young lady engaged to be married to a man named Joseph.
+The Bible describes the angel Gabriel appearing to Mary, who was a young lady engaged to be married to a man named Joseph.
 They were not yet married, and Mary was a virgin.

 "My soul exalts the Lord, and my spirit has rejoiced in God my Savior, for He has had regard for the humble state of His bondslave; for behold, from this time on all generations will count be blessed."

-And truly, from that time until this, all generations have called Mary blessed.
+And indeed, from that time until this, all generations have called Mary blessed.